oxidecomputer/amd-host-image-builder/README.md

 # Setup

-First, please set up the environment such that you have the reqired AMD firmware and also the bootloader you want to use.
+First, please set up the environment such that you have the required AMD firmware and also the bootloader you want to use.

 This is done by executing the following commands: